Kingston-upon-Hull (Hull), East Riding of Yorkshire

 In 1931, the workhouse was taken over by Hull Council.
 In 1931, the casual wards were closed down with Sculcoates taking over this role.

 In 1948, the site became an NHS hospital known as the Western General.
 In 1966, the site was taken over by the Hull Royal Infirmary, formerly based on Prescott Street, and a large tower block constructed.
-Apart from the two infirmary blocks, little now remains of the former workhouse buildings.
+All the former workhouse buildings have now been demolished.